- Case studies

 This case study illustrates how engaging more closely with staff within the organisation can result in a greater transfer of records to the service.

-This case study shows how balancing different interests by using a variety of communicaton methods was essential to the successful delivery of this project.
+This case study shows how balancing different interests by using a variety of communication methods was essential to the successful delivery of this project.

-Find out how collections management is organised at West Yorkshire Archive Service across five local branches.
+Find out how West Yorkshire Archive Service manages its collections work across a multi-site service.

 Military Appeal Tribunal Project (PDF, 0.06Mb)